Milotice: History

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The current appearance of the Milotice Castle is from the first half of the 18th century, when baroque reconstructions were made.
+The current appearance of the Milotice Castle is from the first half of the 18th century, when Baroque reconstructions were made.
 Today Milotice Castle is one of the main tourist destinations in the region.
-The castle includes a French formal garden, which was partly changed to an English park in the early 19th century.
+The castle includes a French formal garden, which was partly modified into an English park in the early 19th century.
+The castle is protected as a national cultural monument.

+A notable landmark of Milotice is the Church of All Saints.
+It was built in the early Baroque style in 1697–1703.
+In 1787, the cemetery next the church was abolished and a wall was built around the church, which was decorated with a set of nine valuable Baroque statues of saints.